MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_registration_state.md

 </td>
 <td>
-Iindicates that the MB device manages its own packet context.
+Indicates that the MB device manages its own packet context.
 The MB Service will not send a packet detach to the miniport driver, but may send a packet attach.

 </td>
 </tr>